-The TRIPLE C partnership will reduce flooding in the participating catchment areas by demonstrating and validating, though a series of pilot projects, how farmers can create cost-saving water retention and erosion control measures upstream.
+The TRIPLE C partnership will reduce flooding in the participating catchment areas, by demonstrating and validating, through a series of pilot projects, how farmers can create cost-saving water retention and erosion control measures upstream.

 Co-developed by networks of farmers and water managers, these will take better control of additional rainfall at the source of the issues and result in wide ranging benefits to both the farmers and local communities and other stakeholders.

 The coming decades are likely to see a higher flood risk in Europe and greater economic damage.
 New cost-effective solutions for improving environmental and economic resilience are needed in the region.
 Due to erosion and sedimentation, the buffering and discharge capacity of waterways and fields are being lost, resulting in an increased flooding risk.
 There is a need to implement techniques that reduce flooding by reducing water runoff and soil erosion.

 Actions in the upper catchment of Somerset’s rivers which slow the flow can have a significant impact on flood depths and duration in the lower catchment.
 These actions will reduce the costs associated with pumping and from infrastructure damage and economic loss due to disruptive flood events.
 40 small natural flood management features such as leaky ponds will provide a simple cost-effective method of reducing local flash flood risks in the upper catchment and reduce flood risk in the lower catchment.